U(1) Fields from Qubits: an Approach via D-theory Algebra

-The truncation suggested by the fermionic qubits for $U(1)$ picks a particular quantization of a system that has an $SU(2)$ symmetry on phase space, but only a $U(1)$ symmetry in the Hamiltonian.
+The truncation suggested by the fermionic qubits for $U(1)$ picks a particular quantization of a system that has an $SU(2)$ symmetry on the phase space, but only a $U(1)$ symmetry in the Hamiltonian.
 This gives us a quantum theory on a two-sphere, which is realized by angular momentum operators with a fixed value of $L^2$.
-We showed in the classical theory and in the quantum theory how taking $L^2\to \infty$ results in the Kogut-Susskind Hamiltonian after an appropriate rescaling of variables.
+We showed in the classical theory and in the quantum theory how taking $L^2\to \infty$ results in the Kogut-Susskind Hamiltonian after an appropriate rescaling of the variables.
 The physics is in a compact phase space locally with finite volume in the units of the quantum $\hbar$.
 Taking the volume to infinity can provide the phase space of a tangent bundle on the $U(1)$ manifold if done appropriately.
 We also showed how additional corrections to the Hamiltonian (which can be thought of as higher derivative corrections) could be added so that the naive flux-truncated Kogut-Susskind Hamiltonian for a single variable could be found exactly, rather than approximately at finite cutoff.
 This type of argument suggests that the link variables with gauge flavor symmetry fall in the same universality class as Kogut-Susskind type Hamiltonians do in the appropriate limit, without the need to add these higher-order corrections.